abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/build-and-publish-clojure-lib-with-slim.md

                       :developer "Your Name"}}}}
 ```

 And that's it!
-You can now set up environment variables `CLOJARS_USERNAME` and `CLOJARS_PASSWORD`,
-and then run `clojure -T:build deploy` to publish your library to Clojars.
+You can now set up environment variables `CLOJARS_USERNAME` and `CLOJARS_PASSWORD`, and then run `clojure -T:build deploy` to publish your library to Clojars.

-If you want to publish a snapshot version first, you can run `clojure -T:build deploy :snapshot true`.
+If you prefer to publish a snapshot version first (recommended for testing), you can run `clojure -T:build deploy :snapshot true`.
+For additional options, check the [documentation](https://github.com/abogoyavlensky/slim?tab=readme-ov-file#slim).
-There are some more options available, you can check them in the [documentation](https://github.com/abogoyavlensky/slim?tab=readme-ov-file#slim).

-### Publishing a new library
+### Publishing a New Library

-What if you have just an idea for a new library and want to implement it and publish to Clojars?
-Recently, I've built a couple of small libraries and decided to create a new template to speed up the process.
+What if you have just an idea for a new library and want to implement and publish it to Clojars?
+Recently, I've built several small libraries and created a template to streamline this process.

-Meet [clojure-lib-template](https://github.com/abogoyavlensky/clojure-lib-template): a template for creating a new Clojure library.
+Meet [clojure-lib-template](https://github.com/abogoyavlensky/clojure-lib-template): a template for creating new Clojure libraries with several advantages:
-It has few advantages:

 - Minimalistic and easy to understand
 - Built-in GitHub Actions workflows for CI/CD with publishing to Clojars
 - Comprehensive development tooling setup (linting, formatting, deps versions, testing)
 - Preconfigured build and deployment to Clojars using Slim
 - MIT License by default

-#### Example library idea
+#### Example Library Idea

-Just for an example, let's say we want to implement a library with the only one function that finds an empty port on the local machine for a server.
-We can call it `freeport`.
+For demonstration purposes, let's implement a simple library with a single function that finds an available port on the local machine for a server.
+We'll call it `freeport`.

-#### Creating a new project
+#### Creating a New Project

-We need to create a project structure first.
-If don't have yet a deps-new installed you can install it with:
+First, we need to create a project structure.
+If you don't have deps-new installed yet, you can install it with:

 ```shell
 clojure -Ttools install-latest :lib io.github.seancorfield/deps-new :as new
 ```

-Then let's create a new project:
+Then create a new project:

 ```shell
 clojure -Sdeps '{:override-deps {org.clojure/clojure {:mvn/version "1.12.0"}}}' -Tnew create :template io.github.abogoyavlensky/clojure-lib-template :name io.github.yourusername/freeport
 ```

-*Note: change `yourusername` to your own GitHub username, or the whole prefix if you are going to host your project on a different service.*
+*Note: Replace `yourusername` with your actual GitHub username, or change the entire prefix if you're hosting your project on a different service.*

-If you already have Clojure version `1.12.x` installed on your machine you can skip the first argument `-Sdeps`, and run just:
+If you already have Clojure version `1.12.x` installed, you can skip the first argument and simply run:

 ```shell
 clojure -Tnew create :template io.github.abogoyavlensky/clojure-lib-template :name io.github.yourusername/freeport
 ```

-This command will create a new project with the name `freeport` in the current directory, with the structure:
+This command creates a new project named `freeport` in your current directory with the following structure:

 ```text
 ├── .clj-kondo/            # Clojure linting configuration